Sonny Angara: Tenure

 In the 16th Congress, Angara chaired the Committee on Games, Amusement and Sports.
 In this capacity, Angara pushed for legislation increasing the amount of financial incentives and benefits given to national athletes, coaches and recognition of athletes with disabilities as national athletes and establishing sports academies and training centers.
 In 2014, he sought Filipino citizenship for Andray Blatche to make him eligible for the Gilas Pilipinas national basketball team.

 Angara acted as chairman of the Senate Committee on Labor, Employment and Human Resources.
 He sponsored RA 10691 or the amended Public Employment Service Office (PESO) Act, which aims to improve and strengthen PESOs' employment facilitation services to help more Filipinos land a job especially in rural areas and poorer municipalities, and RA 10706 or the Seafarers Protection Act, which protects Filipino seafarers from ambulance chasers, particularly lawyers, who charge excessive legal fees arising from accident, illness, or death of seafarers in the course of their service.

 In 2016, Angara became the chairman of Samahang Basketbol ng Pilipinas, the governing body of basketball in the Philippines.
 In 2018, he assumed the presidency of the LDP.

 In the 18th Congress, Angara chaired the Senate's Finance and Youth committees.
 As chairman of the Committee of Finance, he sponsored law measures instrumental in the government's COVID-19 pandemic response and recovery.
 He also chaired the Senate Ways and Means Committee, where he promoted the passage of the Tax Incentives Management and Transparency Act (TIMTA) and legislation exempting persons with disabilities (PWDs) from the 12-percent value added tax (VAT) on various areas.
-He also pushed for the increase in the excise tax on tobacco products to help fund the gap for the Universal Health Care (UHC) Act.
+He also pushed for the increase in the excise tax on tobacco products to help fund the gap for the Universal Health Care Act.

 In May 2024, Angara was among the six senators who voted to retain Juan Miguel Zubiri as Senate President.
 Zubiri was eventually ousted with 15 senators voting against him and replaced by Francis Escudero.
 The seven senators who did not vote for Escudero were collectively called "Magic 7," as they were also seatmates in the session hall.
 On May 22, Angara was named as the new chairman of the Senate Committee on Justice and Human Rights.